darknight/tabby-interview/technical-writing/README.md

 let output = tokenizer.encode("Hello, y'all!
 How are you ?", true)?;
 ```

-Following the calling chain, we can see we do `normalization`, `pre-tokenization` work just like what we do during the training phase.
+Following the calling chain, we can see we call `do_normalize`, `do_pre_tokenize` methods, just like the training phase.

 In the `do_tokenize` method, we actually delegate the work to `BPE` model we trained earlier.

-The heavy work is done in `BPE::merge_word` & `Word::merge_all` methods, which are the implementation of the tokenization algorithm we've covered in the previous section.
+The heavy work is done in `BPE::merge_word` & `Word::merge_all` methods, which are the implementation of the tokenization algorithm we've talked about in the previous section.

 Let's use the same example to explain what's done there.